 If you are experiencing ankle pain, then rest and recovery should be your first move.

-Getting your ankle examined by a health professional should be your next step, followed by having your technique assessed and program looked.
+Getting your ankle looked at by a health professional should be your next.
+Then having your technique assessed and program looked at should be your final port of call.